Accessibility Resource Center

 - Adequately support each of the requested accommodation(s)

-- Be typed or printed on official letterhead or SDS verification form and be signed by an evaluator qualified to make the diagnosis (include information about license or certification and area of specialization)
+- Be typed or printed on official letterhead or ARC verification form and be signed by an evaluator qualified to make the diagnosis (include information about license or certification and area of specialization)

 The key functions of the software include: Screenshot Reader, Speech Maker, Phonetic Spell Checker, Text-to-Speech, PDF Aloud, Translator, Fact Mapper, Voice Notes, Vocabulary Builder, Study Skills Tools, and Fact Finder.